Career models of the UEF

 Four-Stage Career Model and Tenure Track Model are used in the University of Eastern Finland (as well as many other Finnish universities).

 Four-Stage Career Model

 The model seeks to promote academic career advancement and goal-oriented transition from one stage to another.
-The first stage of the model for both researchers and teachers is the post of an Early-stage Researcher, followed by the research posts of Postdoctoral Researcher, Senior Researcher, and Professor.
-The teaching posts in the model are University Teacher, University Lecturer (Clinical lecturer) and Senior University Lecturer.
+The first stage for both researchers and teachers is the post of an Early-stage Researcher, followed by the research posts of Postdoctoral Researcher, Senior Researcher, and Professor.
+The teaching posts in the model are University Teacher, University Lecturer (Clinical Lecturer) and Senior University Lecturer.
 Other titles relating to the career model are Research Assistant, Project Researcher and Research Director.
-Proceeding is based on developement of qualifications.
+Proceeding is based on the development of qualifications.